 In March, three museum and art educators visited the Netherlands to meet Dutch colleagues and see and experience some Dutch examples in the field of art and museum education.
 During their four-day stay, they met with 20 colleagues and visited six museums.

 In celebration of World Puppet Day on 21 March, Tiyatro Tempo organised a week of puppet shows.
 The Dutch collective ‘t Magisch Theatertje performed on the opening night.
 Their shows have been critically acclaimed at the international level.
 They staged a wordless, purely visual play, both for children and adults.
 The theme of the play is universal and philosophical, in pursuit of closing the gap between nationalities.

 Partnership: KLIK, EYE x Tursak

-Tursak Children’s Film Festival travels to four cities every year.
-This year Istanbul, Yozgat, Van and Erzincan are chosen.
-With the help of Genc Kultur, Tursak worked together with Dutch organisation’s KLIK Amsterdam Animation Festival and EYE in showing short movies of various Dutch animators.
+The Tursak Children’s Film Festival travels to four cities every year.
+This year it visited Istanbul, Yozgat, Van and Erzincan.
+With the help of Genc Kultur, Tursak worked together with the Dutch organisations KLIK Amsterdam Animation Festival and EYE in showing short movies made by various Dutch animators.
 These shorts were shown about ten times during the festival.